Life after meningococcal recovery.

 Yeah, brilliant, mate.
-Tell me about what what it was that led to you contract.
-In meningococcal, and then what happened.
+Tell me about what it was that led to your contract.
+In meningococcal, and then what happened?
 So give us a bit of an insight.

 And it was all sort of panic stations from there.
-And that five and a half weeks I was in a coma, there was many times where they were told to say goodbye as delivered the spread of the last rites.
+And the five and a half weeks I was in a coma, there were many times when they were told to say goodbye as delivered the spread of the last rites.
 And it was just a really awful time going from, you know, being able to run around a football field to the next moment.
-My parents are, you know, touching guys situation where I could die at any moment for the tubes unconscious, and long in a bit, not able to move and then the prospect of actually losing limbs.
+My parents are, you know, touching guy’s situation where I could die at any moment for the tubes unconscious, and long in a bit, not able to move and then the prospect of actually losing limbs.
 On top of that, you can only imagine what you know you being a parent before you go you imagine what that would be like.

-I can’t imagine it’s sending chills up and down my spine, it’s not a comfortable thing to have to listen to let alone understanding that somebody is actually many people have been through this just to listen to it.
-It was really difficult and, and all power to them for getting through it and knew getting through it.
+I can’t imagine it’s sending chills up and down my spine, it’s not a comfortable thing to have to listen to let alone understand that somebody actually many people have been through this just to listen to it.
+It was really difficult, and all power to them for getting through it and knew getting through it.
 But at the time, when you don’t know it really is difficult.
-I just I know from my own experience with the brain hemorrhages again, like, I’m very conscious and aware of what’s going on, but I really don’t know where it’s leading.
+I just know from my own experience with the brain hemorrhages again, like, I’m very conscious and aware of what’s going on, but I really don’t know where it’s leading.